 1974 Lamborghini Countach LP400

 Since Ferruccio Lamborghini was notoriously adamant about staying off the race track, it made his potent, physics-defying cars that much more ludicrous.
 The Countach followed in the footsteps of the Miura, but its V12 was placed length-wise instead of perpendicular.
 Thanks to the new engine layout, legendary design house Bertone was able to execute the now iconic wedge-shaped, cab-forward design that became synonymous with the era.
-The Countach’s silhouette and basic design cues pretty much dictated the next 40 years of Lamborghini’s V12 car
+The Countach’s silhouette and basic design cues pretty much dictated the next 40 years of Lamborghini’s V12 car design.

 Engine: 4.0-liter V12